 What I’ve noticed about that option is that I really like it when the ceiling is something special, architectural, and textural, like in the first two pictures.
 But when the ceiling is just flat, plain white, like in the second picture (imagine it without the cross beams), the wall color going all the way up looks strange to me.
 And I have no idea why.
 I can’t put my finger on it.

-The other option is to install crown moulding all the way around the room at the 8-foot mark, and keep the wall color below and the ceiling color above, even on the gable walls.
+The other option is to install crown molding all the way around the room at the 8-foot

-I think I might like this option better, but that could just be my lazy side dictating my decision. 😀 Installing crown moulding evenly around the room is doable.
+I think I might like this option better, but that could just be my lazy side dictating my decision. 😀 Installing crown molding evenly around the room is doable.
 Frustrating, and one of my least favorite DIY tasks ever, but doable.
-But installing crown moulding on a vaulted ceiling is something I can’t even wrap my head around, and would have to hire out.
+But installing crown molding on a vaulted ceiling is something I can’t even wrap my head around, and would have to hire out.

-But I really do like the idea of having crown moulding around the room at the 8-foot height, and then putting rope lights inside the crown for uplighting on the ceiling.
+But I really do like the idea of having crown molding around the room at the 8-foot height, and then putting rope lights inside the crown for uplighting on the ceiling.